How To Find a Job in Belize As An Expat

-I don’t want to be a dream crusher but here is the truth: GETTING EMPLOYMENT IN BELIZE IS NOT EASY.
+I don’t want to be a dream crusher but here is the truth: If you are a foreigner, GETTING EMPLOYMENT IN BELIZE IS NOT EASY.
 And especially employment that is going to pay all of your bills.

 There are many reasons it’s going to be tough:

 - Belizean jobs are for Belizeans and Belizean residents first and foremost.
 That makes total sense.
-Businesses, technically, must prove that they have tried to employ a Belizean and there was no one qualified.
+Businesses, technically, must prove that they have tried to employ a Belizean and there were no qualified applications.
 Only then can you be hired.

-- Tour guides (fishing, snorkeling, diving, etc) must be Belize citizens.
+- Certified tour guides (fishing, snorkeling, diving, etc) must be Belize citizens.

 I don’t want to totally demoralize you.
-Obviously some people have done it, are doing it.
-First let me start with a brief recap of how I got employment in 2007 (the entire story is in this earlier blog)
+Obviously, people have done it, and are doing it.

-Single, 32, with no kids, I put everything in storage, sold my car and moved to San Pedro, Belize in early 2007.
+Single, 32, with no kids, I put everything in storage, sold my car, and moved to San Pedro, Belize in early 2007.
 I was ready to take a year off and enjoy my new country.
 I had met lots of Brits, Canadians and Americans who had moved here.
 So what if I was one of the youngest ones or one of the only single ones?
-So what if lots of them seemed a little bit wacky and a bit full of shit?
+So what if lots of them seemed a little bit wacky, often a little bit drunk, and more than a little full of shit.